Kaysen98/gangplank/README.md

 1. LCUWatcher watches your League client and will notify you when the client is started and/or closed.
 2. LCUSocket is responsible for the websocket connection.
 It connects to the League client.
 You can subscribe to events you want to listen to.
 3. LCUHttpClient provides the most common HTTP methods to send HTTP requests to the League client (e.g. create a lobby, start matchmaking etc.).
-4. LCULiveGameWatcher watches your League of Legends gameclient and will notify in several ways (more below).
+4. LCULiveGameWatcher watches your League gameclient and will notify in several ways (more below).

 # Usage
 ## Beforehand
-The LCUWatcher, LCUSocket, LCUHttpClient and LCULiveGameWatcher shall be solely instanciated by using the Gangplank class.
-That ensures everything works as expected.
-If you try to create an instance of one services multiple times on the same Gangplank instance it will throw an assert error.
+The LCUWatcher, LCUSocket, LCUHttpClient and LCULiveGameWatcher shall be solely instantiated by using the Gangplank class.
+That ensures everything is working as expected.
+If you try to create an instance of one service multiple times using the same Gangplank instance it will throw an assert error.

 ```dart
 final gp = Gangplank(